DestinE-Climate-DT/AQUA-diagnostics/docs/sphinx/source/stateoftheart_diagnostics/seaice.rst

 File structure
 --------------

-* The diagnostic is located in the ``src/aqua_diagnostics/seaice`` directory, which contains both the source code and the command line interface (CLI) script `cli_seaice.py`.
+* The diagnostic is located in the ``aqua/diagnostics/seaice`` directory, which contains both the source code and the command line interface (CLI) script `cli_seaice.py`.
-* The default configuration file is located in ``config/diagnostics/seaice/config_seaice.yaml``.
+* The default configuration files are located in ``aqua/diagnostics/config/diagnostics/seaice/``.
-* The regional definitions are defined in ``config/diagnostics/seaice/definitions/regions.yaml``.
+* The regional definitions are defined in ``aqua/diagnostics/config/tools/seaice/definitions/regions.yaml``.
 * Notebooks are available in ``notebooks/diagnostics/seaice`` directory and contain examples of how to use the diagnostic.

 Input variables and datasets